bitnami/charts/bitnami/kubeapps/README.md

 ### Exposing Externally

-> **Note**: The Kubeapps frontend sets up a proxy to the Kubernetes API service, so when when exposing the Kubeapps service to a network external to the Kubernetes cluster (perhaps on an internal or public network), the Kubernetes API will also be exposed on that network.
+> **Note**: The Kubeapps frontend sets up a proxy to the Kubernetes API service which means that when exposing the Kubeapps service to a network external to the Kubernetes cluster (perhaps on an internal or public network), the Kubernetes API will also be exposed for authenticated requests from that network.
+If you explicitly [use an OAuth2/OIDC provider with Kubeapps](https://github.com/kubeapps/kubeapps/blob/master/docs/user/using-an-OIDC-provider.md) (recommended), then only the configured users trusted by your Identity Provider will be able to reach the Kubernetes API.
 See [#1111](https://github.com/kubeapps/kubeapps/issues/1111) for more details.

 #### LoadBalancer Service